 What about Rogaine, Hair Plugs, and Other Treatments?

+Men who have already experienced hair loss are constantly on the hunt for a way to reverse the problem.
 Rogaine is an over-the-counter shampoo product that may help men regrow hair, but it only works for about half of all men, and of those, very few regrow a full head of hair.

 Hair plug surgery is another option, and it simply involves transplanting follicles from one location to another to hide bald spots.
 This can work for a time, but if those follicles shut off in the future, hair loss will occur again.

 Today, there is a laser treatment called iRestore that may help men regrow their hair naturally.
 The therapy is FDA-approved, and studies are quite positive, though the procedure is quite expensive and not covered under most insurance policies.

 The company offers a six-month money-back guarantee, so men are jumping on the bandwagon to give it a try.
 If you have a genetic predisposition for male pattern baldness, then you should carefully consider the risks involved with using.

-Although there are some precautions you can take, there are no guarantees and for most men, once the hair is gone, it is gone.
+Although there are some precautions you can take, there are no guarantees, and for most men, once the hair is gone, it is gone.